 La.
 Town.
-Why then we are agreed, my Lord- For if I never go abroad, 'till I am weary of being at home- which you know is the Case- is it not equally reasonable, not to come home till one's a weary of being abroad?
+Why then we are agreed, my Lord-For if I never go abroad, 'till I am weary of being at home-which you know is the case-is it not equally reasonable, not to come home 'till one is weary of being abroad?

 L. Town.
-If this be your Rule of Life, Madam, 'tis
+If this be your rule of life, madam, 'tis time to

-time to ask you one serious Question.
+ask you one serious question?

 La.
 Town.
-Don't let it be long a coming then - for I am in haste.
+Don't let it be long a coming then-for I am in haste.
 L. Town.
-Madam, when I am serious, I expect a serious Answer.
+Madam, when I am serious, I expect a serious answer.

 La.
 Town.
-Before I know the Question?
+Before I know the question?

 L. Town.
-Pshah - have I Power, Madam, to make you serious, by Intreaty?
+Psha-have I power, Madam, to make you serious, by intreaty?